This post contains affiliate links. Read my disclosure policy here.

 Also, you won't believe how easy they are to make and they only require pantry staples that you might already have on hand.

-This recipe requires just 10 pantry staples to bring these cupcakes together.
+This recipe requires just 10 pantry staples to bring everything together.
 Here's what you'll need:

-Apple Cider Vinegar – Lemon juice can be used instead.
+- Apple Cider Vinegar – Lemon juice can be used as well.

-Canola Oil – Any other neutral-tasting oil like sunflower seed or avocado oil will work, too.
-You can use coconut oil, but make sure it's measured in its liquid state.
-Also, it's imperative that all the ingredients are room temp or the oil will solidify when mixing.
+- Canola Oil – Any other neutral-tasting oil like sunflower seed or avocado oil will work, too.
+You can use coconut oil, but make sure it's measured in its liquid state and all the ingredients must be room temp or the oil will solidify when mixing.

 The batter will come together in just 4 easy steps.
 This is how it's done: